hamdhanmabu/healthcare-burnout-analysis/README.md

 This project was created to analyze workforce mental health patterns using **Python** and transform the findings into an interactive **Power BI Dashboard** for decision-makers.

-Using a dataset of **5,000 healthcare employees**, this analysis explores how stress levels, burnout frequency, job satisfaction, department type, and turnover intention are connected.
+Using a dataset of **5,000 healthcare employees**, this analysis explores how stress levels, burnout frequency, job satisfaction, department type, and turnover intention are connected

 The goal is simple: